alanlhutchison/empirical-JTK_CYCLE-with-asymmetry/README.md

+#Empirical JTK_CYCLE

 Hi!

-This is the read-me for running the analysis described in Hutchison AL, Maienscein-Cline M, Chiang AH, Tabei SMA, Gudjonson H, Bahroos N, Allada R, Dinner AR.
+This is the README for running the rhythm detection method described in [Hutchison AL, Maienscein-Cline M, Chiang AH, Tabei SMA, Gudjonson H, Bahroos N, Allada R, Dinner AR.
 “Improved statistical methods enable greater sensitivity in rhythm detection for genome-wide data.”
 PLoS Computational Biology 2015 Mar.
-Vol. 11, No. 3, pp. e1004094, DOI: 10.1371/journal.pcbi.1004094
+Vol. 11, No. 3, pp. e1004094](doi:10.1371/journal.pcbi.1004094)

 It is based on the original JTK_CYCLE code from Hughes ME, Hogenesch JB, Kornacker K. JTK_CYCLE: an efficient nonparametric algorithm for detecting rhythmic components in genome-scale data sets.
 J Biol Rhythms.
 2010 Oct;25(5):372-80. doi: 10.1177/0748730410379711.

 A previous version of this method empirically calculated the p-values using many permutations.
 We have recently sped up this calculation by approximating the null tau distribution using a Gamma distribution based on 1000 permutations.
 P-values can be derived from this model, allowing for p-values independent of the number of permutations.
 A pre-print demonstrating the accuracy of this process is forthcoming.

+Applications:

 An application of the method to mouse and human pancreas and liver can be found in Perelis et al. "Pancreatic β cell enhancers regulate rhythmic transcription of genes controlling insulin secretion" (2015).
 350(6261). aac4250. doi:10.1126/science.aac4250